MabinogiCode/FastGeoMesh/nuget-readme.md

 ### SpatialPolygonIndex: required DI for geometry helper (breaking)

-The `SpatialPolygonIndex` type used for fast point-in-polygon queries no longer creates an internal `GeometryHelperImpl` fallback.
+The `SpatialPolygonIndex` type used for fast point-in-polygon queries no longer creates an internal `GeometryService` fallback.
 Callers must now provide an `IGeometryHelper` instance when constructing a `SpatialPolygonIndex`.
 This avoids hidden allocations and ensures consistent geometry semantics across your application.